tonethar/IGME-330-Fall-2022/projects/p2-overview-and-tips.md

   - be sure to link to the actual page utilized, not just to an entire web site
   - cite the resource on your project Documentation page AND
   - cite the resource as a code comment, right where you utilized it
-  - you do not have to cite any code from the IGME-330 HW assignments
+  - you DO have to cite any code from any relevant IGME-330 course material - ex.
+AV HW assignments or Cage Clicker

 ### III-C. How much time should you spend on this assignment?